blarney-lang/blarney/Examples/Pebbles/README.md

 The pipeline automatically takes care of all data and control hazards, with register forwarding and branch prediction.

-In principle, the pipeline is meant to be fairly ISA agnostic.
+The pipeline is intended to be fairly ISA agnostic.
 For example, it might be possible to define another 3-operand register machine, such as MIPS, using more-or-less the same pipeline.

 The performance of the core is not bad, considering the high-level
 description: on a Stratix 5 FPGA, it uses under 800 ALMs and clocks at